MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xbox-live-service-configuration.md

 **XDP**

-Your Title ID on XDP is obtained from the same location as the SCID is.
+Your Title ID on XDP is obtained from the same location as the SCID.

 <a name="xbox_live_portals"></a>